AFCA Academic Achievement Award

 The winner of the AFCA Academic Achievement Award, which is still presented by the Touchdown Club of Memphis, is selected using the NCAA’s Graduation Success Rate (GSR) formula.
 From 1981 to 2007, the award was presented based on a formula used by the College Football Association and AFCA.
 Since 2008, the criteria for the AFCA’s Academic Achievement Award is based on the highest NCAA GSR, at least 15 students in the GSR Cohort, and a Federal Graduation Rate of 75 percent or better.

-Most Awards: Duke has won or shared the Academic Achievement Award 12 times.
-Notre Dame is second with eight awards followed by Northwestern with six awards, Boston College with four awards and Vanderbilt with three awards.
+Most Awards: Duke has won or shared the Academic Achievement Award 13 times.
+Notre Dame is second with nine awards followed by Northwestern with eight awards, Boston College with four awards and Stanford and Vanderbilt with three awards apiece.

 For more information on the Touchdown Club of Memphis, please visit their website at http://www.tdcmemphis.com/.